Selective Output Smoothing Regularization: Regularize Neural Networks by Softening Output Distributions: Experiments

+\textbf{ImageNet:} Finally, we evaluate our method on a large-scale dataset, the ILSVRC 2012 classification dataset.
+It contains 1.2 million training images and 50000 validation images labeled with 1000 categories.
+Due to the lack of time and computational resources, each experiments here were only conducted twice.
 We report the best performance of our method and baselines with ResNet-18 and ResNet-50 model during training in Table~\ref{imagenet-results}.
-The experimental results show that our method has a top-1 accuracy of 77.11$\%$, which is 0.91$\%$ higher than the baseline training.
+The experimental results show that our method has a top-1 accuracy of 77.30$\%$, which is 1.1$\%$ higher than the baseline training.
 Both the improvements on ResNet-18 and ResNet-50 demonstrate the effectiveness of our method on large-scale datasets.
 We also note that, the superior performance on ResNet-50 implies that our method leads to better performance improvement than Label Smoothing, which only achieves a consistent improvement of about 0.2$\%$, as quoted in~\cite{szegedy2016rethinking}.

-Furthermore, we analyze the effect of SOSR on stabilizing the training of deep networks.
-In Figure~\ref{}, we compare both the training and validation accuracy during the training with our method against the baseline.
-It can be observed that our method achieves higher validation accuracy than the baseline at the end of training.
-At the early phase of training, our method helps improve the performance of the model.
-After epoch 225 when the learning rate decreases again, suffering from severe overfitting, the baseline model fails to improve accuracy further while our method shows a steady increase.

 \textbf{CUB-200-2011:} Despite the remarkable progress CNN has made for general image classification, fine-grained image classification still remains to be challenging.
 We further test the effectiveness of our method on the most widely used fine-grained benchmark: Caltech-USCD Birds-200-2011.
 CUB-200-2011 contains 11788 images with 200 categories of birds.
 We use the default training/test split for experiments, which gives us around 30 training examples per class.
 We train the model for 95 epochs with ResNet-50 as our backbone architecture.
 The learning rate is set to 0.001, which decays by a factor of 10 every 30 epochs.
-We fixed $P=0.99, \beta=1$ when training.
+We fixed $P=0.99$ when training.

 Table~\ref{cub-result} shows the performance of SOSR.
 We first construct our baseline model over ResNet-50 network pre-trained by a regular process on ImageNet.
 By implementing SOSR, we construct a new model using a ResNet-50 network pre-trained with our method as the backbone architecture.
 Surprisingly, the SOSR pre-trained model successfully leads to a better performance by achieving an 85.92$\%$ top-1 accuracy.
 Besides, the addition of SOSR to this new model once again brings improvement in the new baseline, achieving 86.18$\%$ accuracy.
 The superior performance of SOSR and SOSR pre-trained model combination proves the ability of our method to obtain more highly discriminative features even for fine-grained image classification.